-Today, wind energy makes only 5% of the electricity we use.
-Most of the big wind farms are in Texas, lowa, Oklahoma, Kansas, California, and the Midwest.
+Today, wind energy makes 9 percent of the electricity we use.
+Most of the big wind farms are in Texas, Oklahoma, Iowa, Kansas, and Illinois.
 More wind turbines and wind farms are popping up all over the country.

-How Wind is Formed Where Water Meets Land
+How Wind Is Formed Where Water Meets Land